-You can set the rest, for example, at midnight one night, then move it up to 11:45 on the next night and 11:30 the next night.
+You can set the rest, for example, at midnight one night, then move it up to 11:45 the next night and 11:30 the next night.

 - The internal clock is delayed.
 This technique moves the bedtime one to three hours or more lately each night until the desired time.
 It may require a few days of no social activities.

-It is best to do this during a vacation or long school break.
+It is best to do this during a vacation or a long school break.
 This strategy is based on the idea that it is easier for the body and brain to adjust to a later bedtime.